 Our Immediate Help Service continues to be available as a first point of contact if you are in distress or are seeking help for your mental health.
 Whilst we continue to support people through a wide-range of issues, you are, of course, able to contact us due to distress caused by the Covid-19 situation.
-This service is normally delivered by phone.
+This service is available by phone or face-to-face.

 Refer yourself or someone else using our online forms.

 Or call us on 01324 671 600 during office hours.

 Our favourite resources to help you during the Covid-19 pandemic

 This site offers a wide array of self-help resources based on CBT (Cognitive Behavioural Therapy) principles.
 They’ve put together a special page on the pandemic with links to resources you might find particularly helpful at this time.